MichaelConnors99/EVE/README.md

 URL: https://cs353-ca3de.web.app/

-Description: Electric vehicle charging station rental service for people to rent out their charging stations and earn income or for people to book appointments to charge their car
+Electric vehicle charging station rental service for people to rent out their charging stations and earn income or for people to book appointments to charge their car.
+Utilises the google maps javascript API.